congca/spatialDmelxsim/README.md

 ## R scripts

-* Script to build the SummarizedExperiment: `script.R`
+* Script to build the *SummarizedExperiment*: `inst/scripts/make-data.R`
-* Demo of loading the data and calculating ratio: `demo.R`
+* Demo of loading the data and calculating allelic ratio:
+  `vignettes/spatialDmelxsim.Rmd`

 ## Example figures of allelic ratio (simulans / total):